-You can also apply Presets to your images, either on import or during the later in the Develop stage.
-This can be a real time saver.
+You can also apply Presets to your images, either on import or later in the Develop stage.
+This can be a big time saver.
 Presets are Develop settings such as contrast, exposure, saturation, highlights and shadows settings that have been saved so you can apply them automatically to an image to attain a certain look.
 You can also adjust the settings of presets to get just the look you want.
 I like to think of it as a good starting point.
-You can also create print, naming and project presets.
+You can also create print, naming, and project presets.
 There are thousands of presets that you can download for little to no cost.
 Some of my favorites are by Serge Ramelli.
 You can get them here.

 Creative Cloud Subscription Program

 In the past, you could buy a standalone version of Lightroom Classic, but today Adobe offers only a subscription-based option with frequent feature updates.
 The monthly Photographers subscription also includes Photoshop and it’s $10/month for both.
 This is a pretty good deal to get the latest updates and features, and I find that it’s well worth the ten bucks a month.
 I like that the latest upgrades are included, so I’ll always have the most current version of both programs.

 What do you think about Lightroom?
 Let me know in the comments below.

 To help defray my website operating costs I belong to several affiliate programs.
 In some instances, I may receive a small commission for products viewed or purchased via my referral.
 Opinions are solely my own and I try my best to write honest reviews and only recommend products I would use myself.